solita/solita.github.com/_posts/2022-xx-xx-code-reviews.md

 Short code reviews help with this, so again, keep them short.

 Notice: if there really is more than 10 bugs, then you should comment all of those (or even have a meeting).

+# Conclusion

+Hopefully I've told clearly importance of code reviews, and after reading this you value them more.
+If I had to take three most important things from this blog post, those would be:

+* Code reviews are more important than programming itself,
+* Keep it short (Lassi's rule of thumb: max 10 files) and
+* Don't comment too much (Lassi's rule of thumb: max 10 comments).